A Hardware Description Language SimpleCPUv1a

 endmodule

-Unlike the previous examples the style used here is definitely not structural, as we are not defining the hardware's functionality in terms of Boolean logic.
-Most people would describe this style as dataflow, but i would use the more general term of Behavioural.
-Confess, i don't tend use the syntax shown here i.e. select statements, i tend to use a PROCESS in VHDL, we will see these in a bit.
+Unlike the previous examples the HDL style used here is definitely not structural, as we are not defining the hardware's functionality in terms of Boolean logic.
+Most people would describe this style as dataflow, but i would tend to use the more general term of Behavioural.
+Confess, i don't normally use the syntax shown here i.e. select statements, i would use a PROCESS in VHDL i.e. IF-THEN-ELSE, we will see these in a bit.
 However, this does highlight another difference between VHDL and Verilog i.e. assignments and the use of the different "=" symbols.

 You can download copies of these files as a ISE project with testbench here: (Link).
 Note, the .vhd and .v files need to be manually added to the project one at a time for testing as they use the same name.
 From these HDL descriptions the Xilinx ISE tools can create an RTL schemtic, as shown in figure 4.
 A waveform diagram of this component in action is shown in figure 5 below.